A formula for systems of Boolean polynomial equations and applications to computational complexity: Introduction

 Sketches of our results are following.
 The details will be stated in \refSect{sectThree}.

-The formula in \refThm{3_Thm2} has both operations of conjunction and disjunction recursively, which is compatible with De Morgan's laws, or the duality of conjunction and disjunction by negation.
-The formula also has a structure of binary tree, which, together with \refThm{3_Thm1} and \tec{2}, enable us to use properties of binary tree when solving a system of Boolean polynomial equations, and to prove \refCor[s]{3_Cor1} and \ref{3_Cor2}.
+The formula of \refThm{3_Thm1} possesses both operations of conjunction and disjunction recursively, with a structure of binary tree.
+By the recursiveness and structure, the formula conforms to De Morgan's duality.
+The distributivity of the operations plays a fundamental role in the proof.

-Let $\sbL[]$ denote the big O notation, and let $\sbLp[]$ mean the asymptotic notation obtained by omitting polynomial factors in $\sbL[]$. \refCor{3_Cor1} implies that the satisfiability of a system is decidable in time $\sbLp{2^W}$, where $W$ is a parameter similar to the bandwidth of a matrix. \refCor{3_Cor2} implies that it is decidable in time $\sbLp{2^{n-R}}$, where $R$ is a parameter similar to the rank of a matrix.
-Both parameters are between $0$ and $n$, and depend on the order of variables in Boolean polynomials forming the system.
-The algorithms used in the corollaries are deterministic, and beat brute force search if $W<n$ or $R>0$.
-It should be noted that the polynomial factors are not omitted in the statements of the corollaries in \refSect{sectThree}.
+\refThm{3_Thm2} follows from the fact that it is possible to reduce leaf nodes on the binary tree in some cases.
+Let $\sbL[]{}$ be the big O notation, and let $\sbLp[]{}$ denote the notation which omits polynomial factors in $\sbL[]{}$. \refThm{3_Thm2} implies that the satisfiability of a system is decidable in time $\sbLp{2^{\paBW}}$, where $\paBW$ is the bandwidth in matrix and graph theories.
+The definition of bandwidth in this paper will adopt convention in matrix; that is, the value is not minimum but depends on the order of variables.
+The annihilator and identity laws for disjunction are crucial in the proof.
+We note that polynomial factors are not omitted in the actual statement.

-Especially, if $W$ is sufficiently small or $R$ is sufficiently large, our algorithms overcome those in \cite{Hertli14A} and \cite{LPTWY17} for the NP-complete problems, CNF-SAT and BMQ-SAT, respectively.
-The CNF-SAT problem, the Boolean satisfiability problem in conjunctive normal form, is the first NP-complete problem \cite{Cook71, Levin73}, and has many practical applications in the real world \cite{BHMW09}.
-It is known from \cite{FY79} that this problem can be transformed to the satisfiability problem of a system of Boolean polynomial equations.
-The BMQ-SAT problem is the satisfiability problem of a Boolean multivariate quadratic system (or a system of Boolean polynomial equations of degree $2$).
-This is particularly important in cryptography \cite{BCJ07, BFSS13}, because the security of ciphers generated by Boolean multivariate quadratic systems relies on the hardness of BMQ-SAT.
+\refCor[s]{3_Cor1} and \ref{3_Cor2} are consequences of the fact that systems of Boolean polynomial equations can express the NP-complete problems, CNF-SAT, BMQ-SAT and graph list-coloring.
+The CNF-SAT problem, the Boolean satisfiability problem in conjunctive normal form, is the first NP-complete problem \cite{Cook71, Levin73}.
+CNF-SAT has many applications in the real world \cite{BHMW09}.
+The BMQ-SAT problem, for which the algorithm beating brute force search was presented in \cite{LPTWY17}, is the satisfiability problem of a Boolean multivariate quadratic system (or a system of Boolean polynomial equations of degree $2$).
+BMQ-SAT is significant in cryptography to generate secure ciphers \cite{BCJ07, BFSS13}.
+We mean by SAT either one of both.
+The graph list-coloring problem is a generalization of the original coloring problem: in addition to the proper condition such that no two adjacent vertices receive the same color, a list of allowed colors is imposed for each vertex.
+Graph coloring is a central problem as SAT is, in theoretical, practical and historical aspects \cite{GJPS17}.